 ProPresenter handles the majority of media files as Backgrounds or Foregrounds.
+These labels indicate the behavior of the files when they are played.
 Media that is added to a slide in the Editor is excluded from this explanation.

-Foregrounds are a unique layer.
-This layer is intended and designed to be shown by itself.
-If you have a background and slide on screen, a Foreground will clear the other layers.
-Foregrounds are generally used for special-purpose videos.
-They are also set to Scale to Fit, which may result in seeing black bars on two sides of your file if it is not the same aspect ratio as your output.
+Videos set as "foregrounds" behave a bit differently than backgrounds in that, when triggered, they will clear any slides that are active.
+Further, if a slide is triggered while a foreground video is playing, it will clear the video.
+Foreground videos are intended and designed to be shown by themselves.
+By default, foregrounds are set to Scale to Fit, which may result in seeing black bars on two sides of your file if it is not the same aspect ratio as your output.

 You can switch any media cue between being a Background or Foreground in the Video/Image Bin by right-clicking and selecting Set to Background or Set to Foreground.
 Adding media directly to the Background or Foreground bins will also set those files accordingly.